 Disclaimer: This document includes notes and observations from conversation at the SILA National Education Conference, SILA Best Practices Handbook, NAIC Producer Licensing Model Act (PLMA).
 The responsibility of all compliance related decisions resides with the carrier.
 If you have questions about specific regulations and/or how they might apply to you and your business, please consult a licensed attorney in your jurisdiction.
-Vertafore has analyzed the trade-offs between various just-in-time strategies and implementations.
-Consider the following as part of your decision making process.

-JIT considerations.
+JIT considerations